onboard-data/Onboard_API_wrappers_documentation/README.md

 	$ # sphinx-build [sourcedir] [outputdir]

-	$ sphinx-build . ._build
+	$ sphinx-build . _build
 ```

-This builds the latest version of the docs in a new directory called `._build`.
-Then just open whatever html file from the `._build` dir into your fav browser, e.g. `$ open ._build/xxxxx.html`
+This builds the latest version of the docs in a new directory called `_build`.
+Then just open whatever html file from the `_build` dir into your fav browser, e.g. `$ open _build/xxxxx.html`

 Read the docs here: